Gabriel Bacquier: Career in France and Belgium

 He joined the opera company of José Beckmans in 1950, and was a member of La Monnaie in Brussels from 1953 until 1956, making his debut in the title role of Rossini's Il barbiere di Siviglia.
 There he sang the French repertory, both in opera (Gounod's Faust, Delibes' Lakmé, Massenet's Manon and Werther) and in operetta (Angélique, La belle Hélène, Les cloches de Corneville, Miss Heylett, Monsieur Beaucaire).
 He also appeared there in Puccini's La bohème and Madama Butterfly, and in Smetana's The Bartered Bride.
 While at the Monnaie, the French soprano Martha Angelici, whose husband was François Agostini, director of the Opéra-Comique at the time, sang in Les pêcheurs de perles with him; she suggested that he audition for the Paris company, which accepted him.

 Bacquier made his debut at the Opéra-Comique in Paris in 1956, as Sharpless in Madama Butterfly, soon followed by Alfio in Cavalleria rusticana and Albert in Werther.
 Having stood in at short notice to sing Verdi's Rigoletto at the Paris Opera, after his transfer to that house he made his official debut at the Palais Garnier on 21 September 1959 as Germont in Verdi's La traviata, and was soon seen as Valentin, Mercutio and again as Rigoletto.
 In 1960 he sang as Scarpia in Puccini's Tosca opposite Renata Tebaldi, and went with the company to Venice, appearing as Ramiro in L'heure espagnole.
-In 1960, he made his first appearance at the Aix-en-Provence Festival as Mozart's Don Giovanni, and the first time an opera from the festival had been broadcast around Europe by Eurovision.
+In 1960, he made his first appearance at the Aix-en-Provence Festival as Mozart's Don Giovanni, and the first time an opera from the festival had been broadcast around Europe by the Eurovision network.
 Seen in Vienna and London, these performances led to engagements outside France and the start of his international career.